On a constant curvature statistical manifold: Introduction

 holds for any vector fields $X, Y$ and $Z$ and some real constant $k$, see \cite{Kur}.
-The curvature $R$ is said to be the \textit{conjugate symmetric} if
+The statistical manifold $(M, g, \nabla)$ is said to be \textit{conjugate symmetric} if

 holds, where $R^*$ is the curvature of $\nabla^*$, see \cite{Lau}.
-Moreover, it is well known that the \textit{projective flatness} is a fundamental notion in projective differential geometry \cite{Ei}, that is, it is defined on the equivalence classes of affine connections on a manifold $M$, see Definition \ref{def:pflat}.
+Moreover, it is well known that \textit{projective flatness} is a fundamental notion in projective differential geometry \cite{Ei}.
+The projective flatness is defined on the equivalence classes of affine connections on a manifold $M$, see Definition \ref{def:pflat}.
+A torsion-free projective flat connection $\nabla$ on a manifold defines a projective structure and it has been called a \textit{$\RPn$-structure}.

-In this paper, we will show that a statistical manifold has a constant curvature if and only if the curvature $R$ of the torsion-free affine connection $\nabla$ is conjugate symmetric and its dual connection $\nabla^*$ is projectively flat, Theorems \ref{thm:Charactconst}.
-Moreover, for a trace-free statistical manifold, which is an analogue to Blaschke immersions of affine differential geometry, we will show that they are also equivalent to the conjugate symmetry of the Ricci curvature and the projective flatness of $\nabla^*$, Theorem \ref{thm:Charactconst2}.
-It should be remarked that the sufficient part of Theorem \ref{thm:Charactconst} has been proved in \cite{Rylov} (see \cite[Theorem 2]{Rylov2}) and \cite[Theorem 3.3]{MS}.
+In this paper, we will first show that a statistical manifold is constant curvature if and only if it is a projectively flat conjugate symmetric manifold (or a projectively flat conjugate Ricci symmetric manifold, that is, $\Ric = \Ric^*$), Theorem \ref{thm:Charactconst}.
+Moreover, we will discuss a natural family of affine connections, the so-called \textit{$\alpha$-connections} introduced in information geometry \cite{AN} and will show that almost all members of $\alpha$-connections are not constant curvature, Proposition \ref{prp:alphafamily}.

-For a statistical manifold, it is natural to consider a family of affine connections, the so-called \textit{$\alpha$-connections} $\{\nabla^{\alpha}\}_{\alpha \in \mathbb R}$ such that $\alpha C (X, Y, Z) = (\nabla^{\alpha}_X g) (Y, Z)$ holds.
-In Proposition \ref{prp:alphafamily}, we will show that if the metric $g$ is not constant curvature, the $\alpha$-connections of a constant curvature statistical manifold are not constant curvature except the original and its dual ones.
-On the one hand, it is easy to see that the $\alpha$-connections for a conjugate symmetric statistical manifold are again conjugate symmetric for any $\alpha \in \mathbb R$.
-Therefore, we will see that the conjugate symmetry is a more fundamental object than the constant curvature for the family of $\alpha$-connections.
+Next we recall the basic definitions of properly convex $\RPn$-structures, see \cite{Gold, Lab} for more details.
+For a $\RPn$-structure (induced from a projectively flat connection $\nabla$) on a manifold $M$, the \textit{holonomy representation} $\rho$ can be defined, which is a map from the fundamental group $\pi_1 (M)$ to the projective group $\mathrm{PSL}_{n+1} \mathbb R$.
+Accordingly the \textit{developing map} follows, which is a local diffeomorphism $f$ from the universal cover $\widetilde M$ taking values in $\RPn$ such that it is $\rho$-equivariant, that is, for any $x \in \widetilde M$ and any $\gamma \in \pi_1 (M)$, $f(\gamma x) = \rho(\gamma) f(x)$ holds.
+Finally a $\RPn$-structure is called \textit{convex} if the developing map is a homeomorphism to a convex set in $\RPn$ and it is called \textit{properly convex} if this convex set is included in a compact convex set of an affine chart.
+It has been known that (properly) convex $\RPn$-structures are fundamental and important geometric structures on a manifold.